LukeTunstallll/LT2048/README.md

 Javascript rendition of the popular browser game, 2048!

+Use the arrow keys to move the tiles around the grid to combine to reach 2048!

+Made with Javascript/SASS

+Work Needed:
+-Lose condition
+-Don't generate random tile when no tiles are moved -High Score using local storage

 Pseudo Code

 basic premise is a 4x4 grid with tiles with a numerical value of powers of 2, 2 4 8 16 etc up to 2^11 and by combining them with a tile of equal value they total up with the goal being to add up 2-1024 then combining 2 blocks of 1024 to make 2048, therefore completing the game.